FIT College – Student Handbook

 Redistribution of Online Study Material

 If a student redistributes the course material and intellectual property of the College, the student will be in breach of copyright.
-A student CAN NOT copy, print and distribute notes or take a screen shot of the College’s student area, online platform or study and course material.
+A student CAN NOT distribute any study material, take a screen shot of the College’s student area, Cloud Campus or study and course material.
 A student has access to read, study and work on the material provided – this does not mean it can be viewed or distributed to any third party in any case.
 Should a student be found guilty of a breach of copyright – the appropriate measures will be taken.
 If there are any further questions in relation to redistribution of the College’s intellectual property – please talk to a College representative.

 Breach of Copyright/ Intellectual Property